scsitteam/collection_opnsense/docs/source/modules/interface.rst

     "interface","string","false for state changes, else true","\-","parent, port, int, if","The parent interface to add the vlan to.
 Existing VLAN capable interface - you must provide the network port as shown in 'Interfaces - Assignments - Network port'"
     "vlan","integer","false for state changes, else true","\-","tag, id","802.1Q VLAN tag (between 1 and 4094)"
     "priority","integer","false","0","prio","802.1Q VLAN PCP (between 0 and 7)"
+    "protocol","str","false","\-","proto","Enforce protocol selection.
+802.1Q is the default for VLAN interfaces, but 802.1ad is used when the parent is a VLAN. one of '802.1q' or '802.1ad'"
-    "reload","boolean","false","true","\-", .. include:: ../_include/param_reload.rst
+    "device","str","false","vlan0.<vlan>","vlanif","Optional 'device' of the entry.
+Needs to start with 'vlan0'" "reload","boolean","false","true","\-", .. include:: ../_include/param_reload.rst